fedora-copr/copr/doc/how_to_release_copr.rst

     It takes up to 30 minutes to for the override to be available in the buildroot::

         koji wait-repo f34-build --build=python-copr-common-0.13-1.fc34
+        for ver in 38 39 40 41; do
+            koji wait-repo f$ver-build --build=python-copr-common-0.22-1.fc$ver || echo ERROR $ver
+        done
+        Successfully waited 0:00 for python-copr-common-0.22-1.fc38 to appear in the f38-build repo ...

+        for ver in 8 9; do
+            koji wait-repo epel$ver-build --build=python-copr-common-0.22-1.el$ver || echo ERROR $ver
+        done
+        Successfully waited 0:00 for python-copr-common-0.22-1.el8 to appear in the epel8-build repo ...

 .. warning::